Restricted type II maximum likelihood priors on regression coefficients: Type II ML priors in normal linear models

 To gain further insight into the differences between the type II ML prior, the lower bound (LB) prior ($g$-prior with $g = n$), the Zellner Siow (ZS) prior and BIC, we simulate data from $Y = 1_n \, \alpha + X \beta + \epsilon$, $\epsilon \sim N_n(0_n, \sigma^2 I_n)$, where $n = 50$, $\alpha = 2$, $\sigma^2 =1$, and $\beta$ is $8$-dimensional with $k$ nonzero elements, for $k \in \{0,1,2, \, ... \, , 8\}$.
 We consider 2 different types of correlation between the predictors: the orthogonal case $X'X = I_p$ and an AR(1) structure

 for $\rho = 0.9$.
 For all $k$, we generate $\beta_k \sim N_k(0_k, g I_k)$.
 The location of the $k$ zeros in the $\beta$ vector is drawn at random (according to the uniform distribution).
 We use $g \in \{5,25\}$ as in \cite{cui2008empirical} and \cite{liang2008mixtures}, representing weak and strong signal-to-noise ratios, and evaluate performance with respect to the predictive squared loss function $ L(\beta, \delta) = \lVert X \beta - X \delta \rVert^2, $ where $\delta$ is an estimator of $\beta$.
-[This is the loss function that was used in the simulation studies in \cite{cui2008empirical} and \cite{liang2008mixtures}].
+[This is also the loss function that was used in the simulation studies in \cite{cui2008empirical} and \cite{liang2008mixtures}].
 The estimators that are considered for the various priors are the posterior means (and $\widehat{\beta}$ in the case of BIC) of the highest probability model (HPM) and the median probability model (MPM), and the estimate arising from Bayesian model averaging (BMA).
-We do $1000$ simulations for all scenarios, and the results are reported in Figures~\ref{fig:ortho} and~\ref{fig:ar1}.
+We ran $1000$ simulations for all scenarios and the results are displayed in Figures 1 and 2 in the supplementary material.

 In the orthogonal case, BIC, the type II ML prior, LB ($g$-prior with $g=n$) and ZS behave similarly when $g = 5$.
-When $g = 25$, we can observe more differences: in particular, LB is progressively worse than the rest as the number of true predictors increases, ZS is slightly better than BIC and the type II ML prior when not all predictors are active, and the difference between ZS and BIC and the type II ML prior narrows as the number of true predictors increases.
+When $g = 25$, we can observe more differences: LB is progressively worse than the rest as the number of true predictors increases, ZS is slightly better than BIC and the type II ML prior when not all predictors are active, and the difference between ZS and BIC and the type II ML prior narrows as the number of true predictors increases.

 The results with the AR(1) correlation structure show bigger discrepancies.
 As the number of true predictors increases, the loss of the LB is substantially higher than the loss with any other prior, especially when $g=25$.
 When $g = 5$, both LB and ZS are outperformed by BIC and the type II ML prior.
 When $g = 25$, ZS has similar losses as BIC and the type II ML prior when the number of true predictors is between 0 and 6, but is outperformed when the true number of predictors is 7 or 8 (in which case, the true model is the full model).